arthurkosmala/EwaldMP/README.md

 ## License

 This project is released under the Hippocratic License 3.0.
+This concerns only the files added to the OC20 repository, which was itself released under the MIT license.